Larry Kudlow Takes A Jab At Justin Trudeau For ‘Betraying’ Donald Trump

 “President Trump played that process in good faith.
 So, I ask you, he gets up in the airplane and leaves.
 And then Trudeau starts blasting him in a domestic news conference?
 I’m sorry.
 It is a betrayal.
 That is a double-cross,” he said.

-Meanwhile, Navarro, in an appearance on Fox News, said that Trudeau’s comments are “one of the worst political miscalculations of a Canadian leader in modern Canadian history.”
+Meanwhile, Navarro, in an appearance on Fox News Sunday, said that Trudeau’s comments are “one of the worst political miscalculations of a Canadian leader in modern Canadian history.”